コンテンツにスキップ

 Olafur Eliasson "Green light─Artistic Workshop" 2016 Co-produced by Thyssen-Bornemisza Art Contemporary Photo: Sandro EE Zanzinger / TBA21, 2016 ©Olafur Eliasson

-Don't miss the works of Olafur Eliasson, a Copenhagen-born artist who is renowned as one of the most important figures in the contemporary art scene.
-"Green Light Artistic Workshop" is a workshop that was launched with the aim of supporting refugees and immigrants, which has been held in Vienna, Houston, and Venice.
-Through the act of refugees and people stranded returning home working together with staff to assemble a green light that will be a ray of hope, this event aims to help a wider range of people think about and share the meaning of connecting to society and the meaning of coexistence. will be done.
+Don't miss the works of Olafur Eliasson, a renowned artist born in Copenhagen, Denmark, who is one of the most important figures in the contemporary art scene.
+The "Green Light Artistic Workshop" is a workshop launched with the aim of supporting refugees and immigrants, and has been held in Vienna, Houston, and Venice.
+Through the act of refugees and people unable to return home assembling a green light (green traffic light) that serves as a light of hope together with staff, the workshop aims to encourage a wider range of people to think about and share the meaning of connecting to society and the meaning of coexistence.

-New works related to “Yokohama” unveiled at Yokohama Red Brick Warehouse No. 1
+New "Yokohama"-related works unveiled at Yokohama Red Brick Warehouse No. 1

 IMG_6705_th

-Christian Jankowski, who was born in Göttingen, Germany and is known for his humorous works, is exhibiting a trilogy that addresses the relationship between the body and public sculpture.
-Current members of the Polish national weightlifting team tried to lift sculptures of historical figures in Warsaw, and rubbed public sculptures in Yokohama to improve the "flow of energy" in Japan ahead of the Olympics.
-While lying or sitting on a treatment bed or chair, you can watch videos of the masseuse trying to provide relief.
+Christian Jankowski, a German-born artist known for his humorous works, has presented a triptych that comments on the relationship between the body and public sculptures.
+The video shows a current member of the Polish national weightlifting team attempting to lift a sculpture of a historical figure in Warsaw, and a masseuse massaging a public sculpture in Yokohama in an attempt to improve the "flow of energy" in Japan ahead of the Olympic Games, and visitors can actually watch these videos while lying down or sitting on treatment beds and chairs.

-Also of interest are the video works by Tokyo-born Muneteru Ujino, in which home appliances and modified electric guitars emit movement and sound, creating a theatrical space.
-The setting is post-war, post-war, industrialized Japan in the 20th century, and the artist attempts to explore how individuals should face, connect with, and reconfigure material society through the artist's own English narration.
-The straightforward depiction of the situation in the flowing video highlights the current Japan we live in and the existence of an increasingly homogenized world.
+Another interesting piece is a video work by Tokyo-born Ujino Muneteru, in which household appliances and modified electric guitars move and make sounds, creating a theatrical space.
+The setting is the everyday life of post-war, industrialized 20th century Japan, and the artist himself narrates in English how individuals face, connect to, and reconstruct the materialistic society.
+The dispassionate descriptions of the situation, as the video plays, highlight the present Japan in which we live and the existence of an increasingly homogenized world.

-Works will be displayed in the basement of the Yokohama City Port Opening Memorial Hall, which is normally not accessible.
+The works are also on display in the basement of the Yokohama Port Opening Memorial Hall, which is normally off-limits to the public.

-The Yokohama City Port Opening Memorial Hall celebrates its 100th anniversary this year and is currently designated as a national important cultural property.
-You can go underground and admire the works, which you cannot normally go inside.
-In the musty, dark basement, a Godzilla made from scrap wood by Shizuoka-born Yukinori Yanagi awaits you.
-Godzilla, glaring at us with big eyes from the rubble, is very impressive.
-In addition, there are works that question Japan's ``now'', such as an LED representation of Article 9 of the Constitution and a piece that appears to be collapsing with a motif of the Japanese national flag.
-For those who don't want to walk too much, it might be a good idea to start viewing from the museum, which is located right next to Nihon-Odori Station on the Minato Mirai Line.
-I think it would be a good idea to walk a few minutes from here to BankART Studio NYK and then use the bus to go to other venues.
+The Yokohama Port Opening Memorial Hall celebrated its 100th anniversary this year and is currently designated as an Important Cultural Property of Japan.
+You can view the artworks in the basement, which is usually off-limits to the public.
+In the moldy, dark basement, a Godzilla made from recycled materials by Shizuoka-born Yukinori Yanagi awaits.
+The Godzilla, glaring at you with his big eyes from the rubble, is impressive.
+Other works include one that uses LEDs to represent Article 9 of the Constitution and one that uses the Japanese flag as a motif to crumble, raising questions about the "present" of Japan.
+If you don't want to walk much, it might be a good idea to start your visit at the museum, which is located right next to Nihon-Odori Station on the Minatomirai Line.
+From here, you can walk a few minutes to BankART Studio NYK and then take a bus to other venues.

 A free bus decorated by artists runs between the Yokohama Museum of Art and the Yokohama Red Brick Warehouse every 30 minutes (every 15 minutes during the day on Saturdays, Sundays, and holidays).
-There are also buses that connect Koganecho Bazaar venue and BankART Studio NYK, so check the bus information and enjoy your art tour.
+There are also buses that connect the Koganecho Bazaar venue and BankART Studio NYK, so be sure to check the operating schedule and enjoy your art tour.

 If you install the "Yokohama Triennale 2017 Audio Guide" app on your smartphone, you can listen to guides to the works and interviews with artists.
-Free Wi-Fi is available at each venue, so please download the app and take advantage of it.
+Free Wi-Fi is available at each venue, so please download the app and make use of it.

 IMG_6705_th